ZachAndrews98/Docker-Automation/README.md

 - `list <images/containers>`: List all of the images or containers that are installed on the current machine.

 - `delete <image/container>`: Delete the specified image(s) or container(s) that is installed on the current machine.
 If you would like to delete more than one image or container separate the list with `,`.

+- `login`: Allows the user to login to Dockerhub, completely optional and only has an effect on pushing Images to Dockerhub.

+- `pull`: Allows a user to download an Image to the user's machine.

+- `push`: Allows a user to upload an Image to Dockerhub.

+- `kill`: Force stop a Container that is running.

+- `stop`: Stop a Container that is running.

+- `restart`: Restart a stopped or killed Container.

 ### Command Line Arguments